Skip to main content

 As the jaffle_shop business gains more customers, and those customers create more orders, you will see more records added to your source data.
 Because you materialized the customers model as a table, you'll need to periodically rebuild your table to ensure that the data stays up-to-date.
 This update will happen when you run a job.

-1. After creating your deployment environment, you should be directed to the page for new environment.
+1. After creating your deployment environment, you should be directed to the page for a new environment.
 If not, select Deploy in the upper left, then click Jobs.

-2. Click Create one and provide a name, for example "Production run", and link to the Environment you just created.
+2. Click Create one and provide a name, for example, "Production run", and link to the Environment you just created.

-• dbt run
+• dbt build

-5. For this exercise, do not set a schedule for your project to run while your organization's project should run regularly, there's no need to run this example project on a schedule.
+6. For this exercise, do not set a schedule for your project to run while your organization's project should run regularly, there's no need to run this example project on a schedule.
 Scheduling a job is sometimes referred to as deploying a project.

-6. Select Save, then click Run now to run your job.
+7. Select Save, then click Run now to run your job.

-7. Click the run and watch its progress under "Run history."
+8. Click the run and watch its progress under "Run history."

-8. Once the run is complete, click View Documentation to see the docs for your project.
+9. Once the run is complete, click View Documentation to see the docs for your project.

 Congratulations 🎉!
 You've just deployed your first dbt project!